Jacbfrancis/Todo-App/README.md

 ### 🚀 The challenge

-The goal of this project was to build a functional To-Do List App where users can:
+The challenge was to build a functional Todo List application that allows users to efficiently manage tasks by adding, editing, completing, and deleting them while maintaining a simple and user-friendly interface.

-- Add new tasks
-- Mark tasks as completed
-- Edit existing tasks
-- Delete tasks when no longer needed
-- Prevent duplicate tasks from being added

 ### ✨ Features